 The SaaS concept isn’t applicable to all functional classes of systems.
 The main saving resource is scalability.
 This model is ineffective for systems that require adaptation for each customer, as well as innovative and unpopular solutions.
 Because data is stored on the vendor’s servers, data security becomes an issue.
 The last limiting factor is the need for a constant Internet connection.

-The main advantages for clients:
+The main advantages for the client:

 - The application is hosted centrally, so an update is decided and executed by the provider, not by customers.